 Dangers of Per- and Polyfluoroalkyl Substances (PFAS)

 You’ve likely used or handled consumer products, such as nonstick cookware, pizza boxes, and stain-resistant fabrics, that contain per- and polyfluoroalkyl substances (PFAS).
 PFAS are a diverse group of man-made chemicals that don’t readily break down and can be found in food, commercial household products, workplaces, drinking products, and living organisms.
-There is mounting evidence that exposure to PFAS is unavoidable and can lead to adverse health effects in humans.
+There is mounting evidence that PFAS exposure is unavoidable and can lead to adverse health effects in humans.

-The compounds are identified by signature elemental bonds of fluorine and carbon (an extremely strong bond), and are heat, water, and oil resistant.
+PFAS compounds are identified by signature elemental bonds of fluorine and carbon (an extremely strong bond), and are heat, water, and oil resistant.
 The most common and most studied PFAS are perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS).
 PFAS have been manufactured and used in a variety of industries since 1940s but were not widely documented in environmental samples until the early 2000s.
 They are used in hundreds of industrial processes and consumer products.
 The four major sources of PFAS are:

 - Fire training/fire response sites